artag/Training/Notes_Grokking_Simplicity/Part3.md

   * Many different processes can be run simultaneously.
   * Each process is a separate timeline.
   * Unique thing - that processes choose which message they will process next.
-  * The actions of individual timelines do interleave, but because they don’t share any memory, they usually don’t share resources.
-You don’t have to worry about the large number of possible orderings.
+  * The actions of individual timelines do interleave, but because they don't share any memory, they usually don't share resources.
+You don't have to worry about the large number of possible orderings.

 ### Timeline diagrams capture the two kinds of sequential code